Travelers arrive in US to hugs and tears after ban is lifted

 Tajrostami said she hopes to study art in the U.S. and plans to join her husband in Dallas soon.
 He moved from Iran six months ago, has a green card and is working at a car dealership.

-Similar scenes played out across the U.S. two days after a judge in Washington state suspended the president's travel ban and just hours after a federal appeals court denied the Trump administration's request to set aside the ruling.
+Similar scenes played out across the U.S. two days after a federal judge in Seattle suspended the president's travel ban and just hours after a federal appeals court denied the Trump administration's request to set aside the ruling.

 The U.S. canceled the visas of up to 60,000 foreigners in the week after the ban on travel from Syria, Iraq, Iran, Sudan, Somalia, Libya and Yemen took effect, according to the State Department.
 Trump also suspended nearly all refugee admissions for 120 days and barred Syrian refugees indefinitely.